Tibetan Buddhism Beliefs

 Tibetan Buddhist Beliefs: The Vajrayana

-The basic difference between Tibetan Buddhist beliefs and other Buddhist traditions would be cultural, since Tibet is a most unique land untainted by outside influences for centuries due to its remote geographical location.
+The basic difference between Tibetan Buddhist beliefs and other Buddhist traditions would be cultural, since Tibet is a most unique land untainted by outside influences for centuries due to its remote geographical location in the Himalayas.

 As a practitioner of The Vajrayana for more than twenty years, I'd say that Tibetan Buddhism is quite powerful and rich in ritual, color and cosmological mythology and symbology.
 It's the most sophisticated, complex type of Buddhism, and in my opinion, the most complete.

-As mentioned in my prior page here at 360, the Buddha's teaching (Dharma) came to Tibet directly from India (not through China as other Mahayana branches did).
-Therefore, most scholars agree that Tibetan Buddhism beliefs and practices are a hybrid of Mahayana and Theravada schools including a unique weaving of Tantra.
+As mentioned in another page here at 360, (there are many) the Buddha's teaching (Dharma) came to Tibet directly from India (not through China as other Mahayana branches did).
+Therefore, most scholars agree that core Tibetan Buddhism beliefs and practices are a hybrid of Mahayana and Theravada schools including a unique weaving of Tantra.
 Sometimes Tibetan Buddhism is actually called The Tantrayana.
 Tantra is Sanskrit for weaving, and sometimes is translated as continuum; yana, as I mentioned earlier, is path.

 The Tibetan tradition is the last of The Buddha's teachings, or the most 'recent' branch of it.
-Now that Buddhism has spread to the West, it will be interesting to see how the teachings (Dharma) merge, blend and integrate with American culture in the forthcoming centuries.
+Now that Buddhism has spread to the West it will be interesting to see how the Dharma Teachings merge, blend and integrate with American culture in forthcoming centuries.

 Tibetan Buddhist Beliefs: Bodhisattva & Lineages